-To further harness the advantages of the internet for its members, the ILAE website task force examined the pros and cons of different types of internet-based communication.
-Online 'chats' allow one or more people to communicate back and forth in real time.
-Chats can even be performed with video.
-However, 'chats' have limited application to an international group like ILAE because of the difference in time zones of its members and the difficult logistics of having everyone participate at the same time.
-Another type of internet communication tool is a 'weblog' or 'bloa' where daily entries are posted. usually by one person or a noncommercial organization.
-Blogs may contain links to other websites and focus on news and other subjects, and may also resemble personal online iournals.

-After much deliberation, the website task force selected the format of a 'discussion group', also known as a 'forum', 'bulletin board', or 'list-serve', where members initiate or respond to topics by email and their responses are posted sequentially.
+To further harness the advantages of the internet for its members, the ILAE Web site taskforce examined the pros and cons of different types of internet-based communication.
+Online because of the difference in time zones of its members and the difficult logistics of having everyone participate at the same time.
+Another type of internet communication tool is a 'Weblog' or 'blog' where daily entries are posted, usually by one person or a noncommercial organization.
+Blogs may contain links to other Web sites and focus on news and other subjects, and may also resemble format of a 'discussion 'forum', 'bulletin board', email and their responses are posted sequentially.
 Discussion groups have become very popular for many topics.
-Members may be notified of updates to the discussion by an email from the group administrator and can check the discussion's progress by logging on to a designated website.
+Members may be notified of updates to the discussion by an email from the group administrator and can check the discussion's progress by logging on to a designated Web site.
 Discussion groups may or may not be moderated for content and behavior.